Build and run an etcd cluster

 COPY docker-compose.yaml /docker-compose.yaml

-When you start a POC, we configure a container registry for you and send you a credential file $TENANT_NAME.key.json.
+When you become a customer, we configure a container registry for you and send you a credential file $TENANT_NAME.key.json.

 To authenticate to your container registry, run the following command: